InfinitumForm/cf-geoplugin/readme.txt

 == Installation ==

+Installing WP Geo Controller is a breeze.
+Just follow these simple steps:

-You only need to install the  **WP Geo Controller** through the WordPress plugins screen directly or download ZIP file, unpack and upload plugin folder to the `/wp-content/plugins/` directory.
+* Upload the plugin files to the **/wp-content/plugins/cf-geoplugin** directory, or install the plugin through the WordPress plugins screen directly.

-Afterwards, activate the plugin through the 'Plugins' screen in WordPress, go to your `http://siteexample.com/wp-admin/` area and use the `Settings->WP Geo Controller` to see all available shortcodes and settings.
+* Activate the plugin through the "Plugins" screen in WordPress
+* Go to the WP Geo Controller settings page and configure your settings
+* That's it!
+You're ready to start greeting your visitors with personalized messages.

 = On uninstall =

-You must know when you uninstall WP Geo Controller you will lose complete setup, license and any other changes you have inside your WordPress installation.
-On uninstall we clean everything from your database that our plugin generates and you can not return that information back.
+When you choose to uninstall the WP Geo Controller plugin, it's important to be aware that all data associated with the plugin will be permanently deleted from your WordPress installation.
+This includes the plugin's setup, license, and any other changes that you have made using the plugin.
+The plugin will clean everything from your database, and this process is irreversible, meaning that you will not be able to retrieve or restore any of the data that was generated by the plugin.
+So before you proceed with the uninstallation, it's important to make sure that you have a backup of any important data that you want to keep, or you have an alternative way to store the data.

 == Frequently Asked Questions ==